 Broadcasters need to define the proper use of these two fields in RDS systems.
 Currently, both fields are used for a multitude of content, creating inconsistency and confusion.
-As previously discussed, use of the PS field in particular is complicated by the fact that there a lot of older automobiles with receivers that can only display textual information using the eight-character RDS PS field, and that the only way to show song title and artist information on these displays is to use dynamic PS.
-It is recommended that each of these fields be utilized in the following ways.
+As previously discussed, use of the PS field in particular is complicated by the fact that there are many older automobiles with receivers that can only display textual information using the eight-character RDS PS field, and the only way to show song title and artist information on these displays is to use dynamic PS.
+It is recommended that each of these fields be utilized in the following ways:

-- a.
-PS field static Because of the eight-character limit, it is recommended that the PS field be limited to station-specific identifiers only, such as call letters, dial position or brief format or slogan information.
-The limit will require stations to economically use this field to clarify its identification rather than create unnecessary data distractions that go beyond eight characters. - b.
-PS field dynamic For broadcasters who elect to use dynamic PS, chunking of the text is recommended over scrolling of the text.
-By adopting a more economical approach and appreciating the fact that most listeners are driving, this encourages stations to select the most important word or words for their station to maximize this limited branding real estate. - c.
-RT field It is recommended that RT be utilized to showcase what is currently broadcasting on the air.
-With up to 64 characters, there is ample room for title and artist, a station slogan and the name of the program or personalities or hosts.
+• PS field - static - Because of the eight-character limit, it is recommended that the PS field be limited to station-specific identifiers only, such as call letters, dial position or brief format or slogan information.
+The limit will require stations to economically use this field to clarify its identification rather than create unnecessary data distractions that go beyond eight characters.
+Note that some receivers populate station lists using a station's PS field.
+This feature is best supported by broadcasters when static PS data is transmitted.

+■ PS field - dynamic - For broadcasters who elect to use dynamic PS, chunking of the text is recommended over scrolling of the text.
+By adopting a more economical approach and appreciating the fact that most listeners are driving, this encourages stations to select the most important word or words to maximize this limited branding real estate.
+Again, for receivers using the PS field for station lists, when dynamic PS is received it can result in a poor station list experience as shown in the photo below (from a 2023 Chevy Bolt EV).

+Example of station list which utilizes PS field information.
+Note confusing information for stations 90.9 and 92.3 as a result of the use of dynamic PS.

+• RT field - It is recommended that RT be utilized to showcase what is currently broadcasting on the air.
+With up to 64 characters, there is ample room for title and artist, a station slogan and the name of the program or personalities and hosts.
 Stations should also scrub the text to ensure that digital debris isn't included in the RT display.
-Examples of text needing to be scrubbed includes "clean version," "short version" and other notes that may have been inserted into a station's system when the song was first added that were never meant to be displayed on a receiver.
+Examples of scrubbed text include "clean version," "short version" and other notes that may have been inserted into a station's system when the song was first added but were never meant to be displayed on a receiver.

-Review all Artwork in the System
+Review All Artwork in the System

-FM (as well as all-digital AM) HD Radio stations need to be broadcasting artwork.
-Many newer Artist Experience-capable receivers in vehicles will display generic format artwork in place of broadcaster-supplied artwork and oftentimes the graphic is incorrect or odd.
+FM and all-digital AM HD Radio stations need to broadcast artwork.
+Many newer Artist Experience-capable receivers in vehicles will display generic format artwork in place of broadcaster-supplied artwork, and the graphic is often incorrect or odd.
 It is recommended that each station review the artwork in their system and/or meet with their artwork provider to ensure the proper art is broadcast at all times.
-HD Radio broadcasters can take advantage of a web-based tool from Xperi, https://www.hdlogoverify.com/, to check and see if their artwork (logos and/or artist images) will appear properly on HD Radio receivers with Artist Experience.
+HD Radio broadcasters can take advantage of a web-based tool from Xperi, HDLogoVerify.com/, to check and see if their artwork (logos and/or artist images) will appear properly on HD Radio receivers with Artist Experience.
 It is also important for broadcasters to make sure the images they are broadcasting are properly licensed.
-Usually the broadcaster's service provider(s) for images have taken care of licensing; note that images licensed for delivery with internet-based audio streams may not be licensed for over-the-air transmissions.
+Usually, the broadcaster's service provider(s) for images have taken care of licensing; note that images licensed for delivery with internet-based audio streams may not be licensed for over-the-air transmissions.